Leonard Sharp (actor)

-Leonard Sharp (24 May 1890, Birkenhead, Cheshire – 24 October 1958, Watford, Hertfordshire) was an English actor.
+Leonard Sharp (24 May 1890 – 24 October 1958) was an English actor.
 He was married to the actress Nora Gordon.
 Their daughter is the actress Dorothy Gordon.
 He was sometimes credited as Len Sharp.

 He starred in the 1946 BBC television series Pinwright's Progress as the messenger "boy" Ralph, who is a deaf octogenarian.
 The series is recognised as the first real example of the half-hour situation comedy on British television.